Azure-Samples/CosmosDB-Flask-Mongo-Sample/README.md

 This is a sample for Azure Cosmos DB.
-You can read the full tutorial [here]()
+You can read the full tutorial [here]().
 # Azure Cosmos DB: Build a Flask app with the MongoDB API

 Azure Cosmos DB is Microsoft’s globally distributed multi-model database service.
 You can quickly create and query document, key/value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.